yapshinn/moe-kuochuansec/pages/School Canteen Advertisement.md

 For enquiries, interested vendors may call the school at 6259 3811 to speak with the Admin Manager.

 **General Requirements:**<br>
 	1. Singapore Citizens or Singapore Permanent Residents, applicable to both stall holder and assistant(s).
-Must be age 21 years old or above.
+Must be age 21 years old or above.<br>
-2. Able to provide good service and quality food at reasonable prices (in consultation with the school), that meet the health/nutritional standards set by the Health Promotion Board.
+2. Able to provide good service and quality food at reasonable prices (in consultation with the school), that meet the health/nutritional standards set by the Health Promotion Board.<br>
-3. Able to observe high standard of food and personal hygiene that meet NEA requirements
+3. Able to observe high standard of food and personal hygiene that meet NEA requirements<br>
-4. Has catering experience, preferably with running a stall in a school canteen.
+4. Has catering experience, preferably with running a stall in a school canteen.<br>
-5. Must be in personal attendance at the stall during operating hours.
+5. Must be in personal attendance at the stall during operating hours.<br>
-6. Provide good service and quality food at reasonable prices determined in consultation with the school.
+6. Provide good service and quality food at reasonable prices determined in consultation with the school.<br>

 **Health &amp; Hygiene Requirements:**<br>
 	1. Successful candidates will have to register and pass the Basic Food Hygiene Course (WSQ BFHC).<br>